 Please note that a maximum of three companions (companions can be interchanged throughout the day) can accompany a disabled Adventurer on to our rides and attractions via the access procedure stated above.
 Height, size and other safety restrictions also apply - these are displayed on the Park Map and on signage at the rides and should be read in conjunction with the Accessibility Guide.

 Ride access with casts, air boot or splint

 Unfortunately as a health & safety requirement adventurers with a cast, air boot or splint will be unable to experience some of our attractions.
 For full details please click here.

-- Adventurers with a disability can obtain a transferable helper’s Annual Pass.
-To find out more, ask at one of the cabins in the Welcome areas.
+Adventurers with a disability can obtain a transferable helper’s Annual Pass.
+To find out more, please visit the Merlin Annual Pass Hub in Mexicana.

 Disabled Changing Places Toilet

-- Located in Transylvania with a height adjustable changing bench, shower, toilet and a hoist.
+Our Changing Places Toilet is located in Wild Woods with a height adjustable changing bench, shower, toilet and a hoist.
 To access please use a RADAR key, or speak to a member of staff.

-- Located in Market Square, this should be your first port of call.
-The Adventurers’ Services team can offer advice on ride access and restrictions, issue ride access wristbands and passes (conditions apply) and provide further information on facilities for adventurers with a disability.
-Adventurers’ Services can also check adventurers’ heights to confirm which rides you can go on.
+Located in Adventure Point, this should be your first port of call.
+The Guest Help and Information team can offer advice on ride access and restrictions, issue ride access wristbands and passes (conditions apply) and provide further information on facilities for adventurers with a disability.
+Guest Help and Information can also check Adventurers’ heights to confirm which rides you can go on.